2022 Exhibition Schedule

 - The 55th Shimane Prefectural Citi- zen’s Cultural Festival - General Art Exhibition (KENTEN)

 This exhibition features winning works of art from the General Art Exhibition of the Shimane Prefectural Citizen's Cultural Festival.

 An exhibition of stringently selected pieces from seven fields of traditional Japanese crafts: ceramics, textiles, urushi work, metalwork, wood/bamboo work, dolls, and various works.
-Featuring the products of living national treasures, prize-winning pieces, and works by local artists living in the San-in Region, this exhibition features approximately 300 pieces by artisans who pursue the highest level of artistic skill and creativity.
+Along with pieces by “Important Intangible Cultural Property” title holders (known as Living National Treasures), this exhibition features approximately 300 works of art, including award-winning pieces and select works by local artists living in the San-in Region.

-◆Please understand that exhibition titles and/or exhibition dates may change due to unavoidable circumstances.
+Please understand that the exhibition titles and/or exhibition dates may change due to unavoidable circumstances.